UK antitrust review delays Priceline's deal to buy Kayak

-Online travel agency Priceline.com's (PCLN.O) $1.8 billion (1.2 billion pounds) deal to acquire smaller rival Kayak Software Corp KYAK.O, which was expected to close this month, will be delayed due to a prolonged review by UK antitrust regulators.
+March 13 Online travel agency Priceline.com's $1.8 billion deal to acquire smaller rival Kayak Software Corp, which was expected to close this month, will be delayed due to a prolonged review by UK antitrust regulators.

 The UK Office of Fair Trading (OFT) has told the companies that the administrative deadline for its review is expected to be in May, Priceline said on Wednesday.